Talent Builds

 Last Stand

-An extremely unique talent, this causes Divine Shield to taunt all enemies around you for 8s instead of dropping threat, turning it into the strongest defensive in the game.
+An extremely unique talent, this causes Divine Shield to taunt all enemies around you for 8s, preventing you from losing threat and turning it into the strongest defensives in the game.
 This allows you to do things like clear otherwise undispellable DoTs, or even just soak up otherwise lethal damage as if nothing happened.
 The one thing to be aware of is the 15yd range on this taunt effect, as if you exceed that distance while Divine Shield is still active you will immediately lose aggro which can be very bad for other nearby players.

 Hero Talents